astronomy-commons/lsdb/docs/tutorials/rubin_dp2_release.rst

 ``diaSource`` rows whose ``diaObjectId`` does not appear in the ``DiaObject`` table are not included in the nested light curves: 8,136,150 of 1,000,825,975 rows (0.81%).

+DiaSources that were assigned to Solar System objects are among those not carried over — they are associated with an ``SSObject`` rather than a ``DiaObject``, so they will not be found anywhere in ``dia_object_collection``.
+Do not treat this collection as a complete inventory of DiaSources.

 Downcast columns (``float64`` → ``float32``):